psychosophonis/truffledapps/README.md

 21. Look for a URL that says localhost:/8080 (or seomthing like it) - copy and paste it into a browser to run your dApp.
 22. The browser should return the message you wrote to the blockchain.
 24. Open the app.js file and the index.html file.
-25. You may now edit these freely.... try adding somemore infomration from the blockchain by exploring these commands:
+25. You may now edit these freely.... try adding some more information from the blockchain by exploring these commands: https://github.com/ethereum/wiki/wiki/JavaScript-API

-web3.eth.accounts[0]

 ### Directory of files for each project: